 Students will be asked questions live during the lectures and will respond using the Top Hat platform in some cases.
 There is no cost to students for using the Top Hat platform.
-Marks will be assigned based on both participation and accuracy of responses.
+Marks will be assigned based on participation of responses.